leonardo329cf/NoteAppBackend/README.md

 ## Contributing

-Go to [CONTRIBUTING.md](https://github.com/leonardo329cf/NoteAppBackend/blob/master/markdownRelated/CONTRIBUTING.md) for more information about the code and how to contribute.
+Go to [CONTRIBUTING.md](https://github.com/leonardo329cf/NoteAppBackend/blob/master/markdownRelated/CONTRIBUTING.md) for the full documentation of the code and how to contribute.

 ## Authors